 Download whichever type you prefer and burn it to a CD.
-To boot the CD, you may need to change your BIOS configuration, as explained in Section 3.6.1.

 A.2.2.
 Floppy

 If you can't boot from CD, you can download floppy images to install Debian.
 You need the floppy/boot.img, the floppy/root.img and possibly one of the driver disks.